SidusSolvere/CipherSchool-StudentStudyPlanner/readme.md

 # Student Study Planner

-A frontend-only student productivity web app built using HTML, CSS, and vanilla JavaScript.
+A frontend-only student productivity web application built using HTML, CSS, and vanilla JavaScript.
-It helps students manage subjects, schedules, tasks, and track progress using browser localStorage.
+The app helps students organize subjects, schedules, tasks, and track academic progress, with all data securely stored in the browser using localStorage—no backend required.

+The application is implemented as a Progressive Web App (PWA) using a Service Worker, enabling offline access, faster load times through caching, and installability on supported devices.

+<h2 align="center"><a href="https://luminous-profiterole-d4e59b.netlify.app/">Get Started </a></h3>

 ---